- Did you know that coconut oil is used in baby oils and formulas for its antimicrobial properties (i)? Is that safe for your baby?

 - It takes just 6 minutes to know about it.
 Keep reading

-Babies are so tender that making any choice for them is not an easy task at all.
-It is even more difficult for parents to choose baby products.
-If you are worrying about the chemicals and ingredients used in store-bought products, replace them with natural products.
-Natural products would be gentle for your little angel, besides being cost effective!
+Babies’ skin is so tender that a small rash seems big on it.
+Hence, it’s no wonder you are choosy about the products you use for your baby.
+If you are worrying about the chemicals and ingredients used in store-bought products, you might want to replace them with natural products.
+Natural products would be gentle for your little angel, besides being cost effective.

 Coconut-oil is one such beneficial natural product.
 The all-natural healer is so powerful that it is good to treat almost anything.
 Why not take the advantage of its magic?
 If you would like to know how you can use it for your little angel, you should consider reading this post at MomJunction.

 The coconut oil is derived from the fruit of the coconut tree.
 There are different types of coconut oil available in the market today.

 - Pure coconut oil: The dried coconut meat is milled and crushed to obtain pure coconut oil.
 Nothing else is added to it.

 - Refined coconut oil: Refined coconut oil is odorless and colorless.
 It is obtained after the coconut oil undergoes chemical and mechanical processes like refining, bleaching, and deodorizing.

 - Virgin coconut oil: Virgin coconut oil derived from the milk of fresh coconuts.
 It retains antioxidants and has a pleasant smell and taste as it is not heated during the process of extraction.